defendthehoneypot/CreateIOCFile/README.md

-# CreateIOCFile
+## CreateIOCFile
-Pulls IP/Domain Names from websites and combines them into files
+Script to extract IPs/Domain Names from website and create separate files for each.
+Has an additional function to post to pastebin using this script:  https://github.com/mefuckin/pastebin-shell.
+That functionality is commented out.